Tiwari666/NLP_deploy/README.md

 Then open your browser and go to:
 **http://127.0.0.1:5000**

 ⚠️ **Note:** The link `http://127.0.0.1:5000` is for local development purposes only.
 It will work only on my machine when the Flask app is running.
-Others will not be able to access your app using this link.
+Others will not be able to access this app using this link.

 ---